-hymphoma) Therapy with methotrexate as a single agent appears to produce clinical responses in up to 50% of patients treated.
+lymphoma) Therapy with methotrexate as a single agent Therapy with methotrexate as a single agent appears to produce clinical responses in up to 50% of patients treated.
 Dosage in early stages is usually 5 to 50 mg once weekly.
-Dose reduc-tion or cessation is guided by patient response and hematologic monitoring.
-Methotrexate has also been administered twice weekly in doses and been administered whice weekly in observanging from 15 to 37.5 mg in patients who have responded poorly to weekly therapy.
-Combination chemotherapy regimens that include intravenous methotrexate administered at higher doses with leucovorin rescue have been utilized in advanced of the disease. stages of the disease.
+Dose reduction or cessation is guided by patient response and hematologic monitoring.
+Methotrexate has also been administered twice weekly in doses ranging from 15 to 37.5 mg in patients who have responded poorly to weekly therapy.
+Combination chemotherapy regimens that include intravenous methotrexate administered at higher doses with leucovorin rescue have been utilized in advanced stages of the disease.